karoldavid/dialogflow-starter/README.md

 }
 ```

-- When you now hit the send button, you should get a response from the agent.
+- When you now hit the send button, you should get a response from your Dialogflow agent.
-- After answering the last question, the webhook should be triggered.
-If your intent is set up to save data to the firebase db, you can control the operation there.
+- The answer of the last question should  trigger the webhook.
+If your intent's fulfillement is set up to save data to the firebase db, you can control the operation in your Firebase project database.
-- Finally, the agent's final answer may look as configured in the sample [intent handler](https://github.com/karoldavid/dialogflow-starter/blob/master/functions/src/fulfillment/index.ts#L37):
+- Finally, the Dialogflow agent's final answer may look as configured in the sample [intent handler](https://github.com/karoldavid/dialogflow-starter/blob/master/functions/src/fulfillment/index.ts#L37):

 ```
 {